Getting Started with Tracy

 Error Logging

-variable or pass it as the second parameter
+variable or pass it as the second parameter to the

 method: